What is the App Studio?

 In your form:

-1. Add another paragraph with the question “What is your favourite dog breed?” and another Text Field to allow the user to respond.
+1. Add Text field with the question “What is your favourite dog breed?”

-- Toggle “Conditional” ON in the property editor of the newly created paragraph and text field
+- Toggle “Conditional” ON in the property editor of the newly created text field

 Note: for the condition to work, the variable name has to match the name of the radio variable in your app.
 Double-check this by clicking on the radio variable, copying the variable name from the property editor, and pasting it to replace RAD2 in the condition above.